wattzhikang/timeline-generator/README.md

 * **-b**: biographical data.
 Data from multiple files will be combined into the same chart.
 * **-d**: numerical data: Each file will be depicted in a different (but parallel) chart.
 If you want to show related data in one chart, use multiple columns in stead.
 * **-e**: event data: Data from multiple files will be combined into the same chart.

+DO NOT use multiple instances of the same switch (eg "timeline -b some-data.csv -b some-more-data.csv").

 ### Example